Pinggy-io/pinggy_website/content/blog/best_cloudflare_tunnel_alternatives.md

 #### Pricing of Pinggy

-Pinggy offers a **free tier** with basic functionalities, while paid plans start at **$2.50 per month**.
-The premium plan includes enhanced features like more extensive logging and additional custom domain support.
+Pinggy offers a **free tier** where tunnels last for 60 minutes.
+Paid plans start at **$2.50 per month**, which includes enhanced features like custom domain support, teams, etc.

 ## 2. Ngrok